 Although few of the country’s top stars have been brave enough to head into the unknown, as we’re finding out in our Brits Abroad series, there is no shortage of players further down the pyramid looking to improve themselves overseas.

 Ormonde-Ottewill joined the Arsenal academy at the age of eight and did enough to win a three-year professional contract in 2012, but he left without ever playing a first-team game.

 The left-back certainly does not regret the experience, however, and unlike Daniel Boateng, who recently told us he couldn’t face dropping into the Football League after leaving Arsenal because the game was not technical enough, Ormonde-Ottewill says joining Swindon after being released was the best decision he could have made.

-However, in the summer, following the Robins’ relegation to League Two, Ormonde-Ottewill joined the increasing number of British players abroad when he signed for Dutch second division side Helmond Sport.
+However, in the summer of 2017, following the Robins’ relegation to League Two, Ormonde-Ottewill joined the increasing number of British players abroad when he signed for Dutch second division side Helmond Sport.

 “The reason why I came here is because it’s very technical,” he says.
 “One of my friends, Dan Crowley, who is at Willem II, he was talking to me about it, and I’ve played against Dutch sides so I know how the football is and how they’ve been brought up to play.

 “I came over here as I see this as a good opportunity to show what I can do.”

 Having spent nine years at Arsenal and then two years in the Football League, Ormonde-Ottewill hopes the decisions he has made so far in his career will stand him in good stead for the next stage.